 Leaders in the Mexican wind power industry

-ACCIONA Energía has been awarded the clean energy supply of 1,064 GWh in the last two long-term energy auctions organized by the National Energy Control Center (CENACE) of Mexico.
-As a result it is currently building a 168-MW wind farm in the state of Tamaulipas and a photovoltaic plant in Sonora -this one in partnership with Tuto Energy- which will be one the largest in Mexico, with 404 MWp.
+ACCIONA Energía was awarded the clean energy supply of 1,064 GWh in two long-term energy auctions organized by the National Energy Control Center (CENACE) of Mexico.
+As a result it has put into service a 183-MW wind farm in the state of Tamaulipas and is currently building a photovoltaic plant in Sonora -this one in partnership with Tuto Energy- which will be one the largest in Mexico, with 404 MWp.

 The company also developed its activity as a vendor of turnkey installations and services to third-party customers through the award of contracts for the engineering, construction and supply of wind turbines and the start-up of two wind farms with a total capacity of 252 MW in the state of Nuevo León, which were completed in 2016.
 A similar contract was signed to build a 49.5 MW wind farm in Oaxaca, which entered service in late 2015.
 This business line is currently dealt by the ACCIONA's Infrastructure Division, which has been commissioned by Mexican energy company Zuma Energía to build a 424 MW wind farm in Reynosa, in the state of Tamaulipas.